jonasbkarlsson/ev_smart_charging/README.md

 ## Integrating with EVs

 ### EV SOC entity
 A lot the functionality in this integration relies on knowing the EV SOC.
 However, if this information is not available, then it is still possible to use this integration to control a charger with very basic functionality.
-In this case, create a Number Helper in Setting -> Devices & Services -> Helpers (for example named "SOC" that typically will create an entity `input_number.soc`), and then use this entity when configuring this integration.
+In this case, create a Number Helper in Setting -> Devices & Services -> Helpers (for example named "SOC" that typically will create an entity `input_number.soc`), and then use this entity when configuring the integration.

+For example, if the SOC entity is set 60, the Target SOC entity is set to 100 (or not configured) and the `Charging speed` parameter is set to 10, then there will be 4 hours of charging each night, (100-60)/10 = 4.

 ### EV Target SOC entity
-If you don't have an integration that provides an entity for the EV Target SOC, one can create a Number Helper in Setting -> Devices & Services -> Helpers (for example named "Target SOC" that typically will create an entity `input_number.target_soc`), and then use this entity when configuring this integration.
+If you don't have an integration that provides an entity for the EV Target SOC, one can create a Number Helper in Setting -> Devices & Services -> Helpers (for example named "Target SOC" that typically will create an entity `input_number.target_soc`), and then use this entity when configuring the integration.

 ## Integrating with chargers
-If your charger integration does not provide a swicth entity that this integration can use for control, then the connection between this integration and your charger integration can in many cases be made with automations.
+If your charger's integration does not provide a swicth entity that this integration can use for control, then the connection between this integration and your charger's integration can in many cases be made with automations.

 ### Example of automation to start charging
 ```